allanhal/tushy-vite-plugin-v2/README.md

 ## Example

-See the [vite-shopify-example](https://github.com/barrel/barrel-shopify/tree/main/examples/vite-shopify-example) theme for a basic demonstration of `tushy-vite-plugin` usage.
+See the [vite-shopify-example](https://github.com/barrel/barrel-shopify/tree/main/examples/vite-shopify-example) theme for a basic demonstration of `tushy-vite-plugin-v2` usage.

 ## Bugs